koreomodara/koreomodara.github.io/README.md

 # koreomodara.github.io

-welcome to my github portfolio! you can access all my current code through their zip files :3
+welcome to my GitHub portfolio! you can access all my current code projects through their zip files :3